-Overview: Previous tagging studies at SMARC have shown improved efficacy of p-Chip tags over PIT or VIA tags for use in salamanders, being most effective in Texas blind salamander.
+Overview: Previous tagging studies at the SMARC have shown improved efficacy of visible implant elastomer (VIE) tags over passive integrated transponder (PIT) or visible implant alpha (VIA) tags for use in salamanders, being most effective in Texas blind salamanders.
 Although VIE tags can be used in smaller-bodied salamanders, there is a higher tag reading error rate and tag rejection rate.
 P-Chip tagging, a new tagging technology, is successfully used in small-bodied fish with very little morbidity or mortality.
 Additionally, the tags can be scanned and read without having to extensively handle the individual, reducing stress and potential physical harm.
-SMARC will test tag retention and readability of p-Chip tags in the small-bodied salamander, Eurycea nana.
-Budget: \$21,858
+SMARC staff will test tag retention and readability of p-Chip tags in the small-bodied salamander, Eurycea nana.

-Benefit to the Refugia: Increased success in tagging Eurycea nana, and the ability to track each organism as in individual can improve refugia efforts and reduce stress to captive held animals. p-Chips are much smaller and less invasive than currently used tagging methods, which will reduce stress and potential morbidity to tagged individuals.
+Benefit to the Refugia: Increased success in tagging small-bodied salamanders, and the ability to track each organism as an individual can improve refugia efforts and reduce stress to captive held animals. p-Chips are much smaller and less invasive than currently used tagging methods, which could reduce stress and potential morbidity to tagged individuals.
 Tracking organisms as individuals will inform basic life history aspects such as longevity and number of reproductive events per year.
-In future efforts, the genetic information of each individual can be collected non-lethally and associated with the individuals p-Chip ID.
-This will assist in developing higher level restocking strategy through ensuring genetic diversity of refugia produced F1 offspring is representative of wild populations.
+In future efforts, the genetic information of each individual can be collected non-lethally and associated with the individual's p-Chip ID.
+This will assist in developing higher level restocking strategies through ensuring the genetic diversity of refugia produced F1 offspring is representative of wild populations.
 Additionally, the refugia would no longer need to separate individuals by year or collection site, increasing refugia space for more individuals.
+Expected Results: The results of the study will be presented as a report to the EAA, an updated tagging SOP, and a peer-reviewed publication (if applicable).

-Expected Results: The results of the study will be presented as a report to the EAA, an updated tagging SOP, and a peer-review publication (if applicable).
+Title: Continuation of San Marcos salamander habitat modification and propagation manual (carry over from 2021)

-Title: Continuation of San Marcos salamander Habitat (carry over from 2021) Species: Eurycea nana
+Species: Eurycea nana